 Take my moments and my days, Let them flow in endless praise; Take my intellect and use Every pow’r as Thou shalt choose.

-It shall be no longer mine; Take my heart, it is Thine own, It shall be Thy royal throne.
+Take my will and make it Thine, It shall be no longer mine; Take my heart, it is Thine own, It shall be Thy royal throne.

 Take my love, my Lord, I pour At Thy feet its treasure store; Take myself and I will be Ever, only, all for Thee.